confinlay/Concurrent-systems/README.md

-# Concurrent Systems and Operating Systems
+# Introduction
-A repository containing 3 practical exercises demonstrate the use of concurrency to accelerate the performance of computer programs.
+A repository containing 3 practical exercises I undertook as part of a "Concurrent Systems & Operating Systems" module at university.
+The purpose of these exercises was to demonstrate the benefits and risks of concurrency in the execution of computer programs.

 ### Practical 1 - Sum of Hellos
 A simple exercise to observe how Unix threads (pthreads) complete tasks concurrently.